samkennerly/suneku/README.md

 # start doing data science with suneku

 Suneku is a complete environment for analyzing data using [Python 3](https://www.python.org/).
-It has much in common with the [data science containers](http://blog.kaggle.com/2016/02/05/how-to-get-started-with-data-science-in-containers/) used by [Kaggle](https://www.kaggle.com/).
+Suneku "labs" are similar to the [data science containers](http://blog.kaggle.com/2016/02/05/how-to-get-started-with-data-science-in-containers/) used by [Kaggle](https://www.kaggle.com/).
-It is designed to be easily built, customized, and rebuilt.
+These labs are designed to be easily built, customized, rebuilt, and shared.

 Suneku works best for data which fits comfortably in your computer's RAM.
-For larger datasets, I suggest using [Databricks](https://databricks.com/) or building your own [Spark cluster](http://spark.apache.org/).
+For larger datasets, I use [Databricks](https://databricks.com/) to prepare a [Spark cluster](http://spark.apache.org/) for me.

 Here are some things you can do with a suneku lab:
 * [load, inspect, and clean a table](https://github.com/samkennerly/suneku/blob/master/practice/practice.ipynb)